Raweekan59/CO2-Emission-from-Agrofood-sector/README.md

 <br>
 <p align="center"> Fig.7 Line graph of Agricultural Inputs and Manufacturing overtime with & without China </p><br>

 Figure 7. compares the trend of each source in Agricultural Inputs and Manufacturing, both with and without China, resulting in a similar pattern.
 The source that mainly drives emissions in this category is IPPU(Industrial Processes and Product Use).
-Its emissions start at a higher level and rise consistently, while the other sources begin at a quarter of that figure and remain steady.</p>
+Its emissions start at a higher level and rise consistently, while the other sources begin at a quarter of that figure and remain steady. </p>
+"IPPU(Industrial Processes and Product Use) is a sector that covers greenhouse gas emissions resulting from various industrial activities which are not directly the result of energy consumed during the process." (https://snapshotclimate.com.au/faq/what-is-included-in-ippu/)</p>
+This can be summarized that the total of hidden emissions from activities is the biggest amount of emissions. </p>
 <br>